G3Ram/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+    A closure is when a variable maintains a reference to another value outside of its current lexical environment.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?